 - After you update the form, copy the code, and paste it onto your site.

 Repeat steps 1-3 to edit additional copies of the code for each page where you want to embed the form.

 To test your updated signup form, fill it out completely on your site and submit it.
 If you've pasted the form in several places, use different email addresses for each test submission.

-After you've confirmed your subscription, search MailChimp for your subscriber profile, then find your hidden field’s label and look for the value you used.
+After you've confirmed your subscription, search MailChimp for your contact profile, then find your hidden field's label and look for the value you used.
 If everything is set up correctly, your profile will have signup location information in this field.